-The information needed to plan and deliver care and treatment was available to relevant staff in a timely and accessible way through the practice's patient record system and their intranet system.
+The information needed to plan and deliver care and treatment was available to relevant staff in a timely and accessible way through the practice's patient record system.

 - This included care and risk assessments, care plans, medical records and investigation and test results. - From the sample of documented examples we reviewed we found that the practice shared relevant information with other services in a timely way, for example when referring patients to other services.